How do I become a volunteer?

 4. Jot It Down Facilitator - These creative writing clubs consist of 6-8 people and offer adults with intellectual and developmental disabilities the opportunity to express themselves creatively, write in a variety of genres, make new friends, and enjoy community life.
 Guided by a pair of trained volunteer facilitators, Jot It Down Writing Clubs meet once a week, for one hour, at select libraries and cafes across Long Island.
 There is no pre-set start or end date for this opportunity.

-5. Orton-Gillingham Practitioner - This intensive 9-17 month Orton-Gillingham certification process will enable you work with a child in our reading center in Wantagh.
+5. Orton-Gillingham Practitioner - This intensive 10-month Orton-Gillingham certification process will enable you work with a child in our reading center in Wantagh.
 If you volunteer your time in our reading center, we will help you to attain the Associate Level of certification by the Academy of Orton Gillingham Practitioners and Educators (AOGPE).
 This will enable you to work with students in a school setting utilizing the Orton-Gillingham method under the continued supervision of an AOGPE Fellow.
 This is a very different opportunity than our volunteering programs.
-Drug testing and a background check will be required in order to be accepted into this program.
+Drug testing, online mandated reporter training, background check, and a $1500 refundable deposit will be required in order to be accepted into this program.